Surgical Procedures: Craniotomy

 What will I need at home?

 - Thermometer to check for fever, which can be a sign of infection.

-- Wound/Incision care supplies
+- Wound/Incision care supplies.

 When to call your doctor

 Contact your healthcare team with any of the following symptoms:

 - Fever.
 Your team will tell you at what temperature they should be notified.